-I stopped driving a number of years ago, due to my limited eyesight.
+I stopped driving a number of years ago, at age 49, due to my limited eyesight.
 It was a devastating experience.
 After thirty-two years of independence and freedom of mobility, I was suddenly faced with the reality of a whole new way of being in the world.
 I felt stranded and vulnerable.
 To live outside the security of a private bubble with a steering wheel put me in alien territory.

 This page will be developed as a resource for those dealing with the driving to non driving transition and their friends and family.
 Below are links that i hope you will find useful on your journey.

 How To Know When It’s Time To Hang Up the Keys